Both Shopify vs WordPress come with crucial features on building websites.

 With WordPress.com, you can change the body page (the center part) such as change colors, upload logo, change the background, create beautiful sliders.
 In addition, you don’t have direct access to the HTML source and sections of your page unless you add Custom CSS to the site with the Premium Plan or higher.

 WordPress.org has a huge truckload of templates.
 It has much better customization options.
 You can edit the source code as you please, and even use plugins that let you build a theme yourself through drag and drop tools.
+You can also hire WordPress experts to provide a fully customized website design for you.

 5. Shopify vs WordPress: Plugins and extensions